Modern slavery statement

-The Executive Committee of the LLP approved this statement for and on behalf of the members of the LLP in November 2018.
-This statement relates to the period of the financial year from 1 April 2017 to 31 March 2018.
+The Management Committee of the LLP approved this statement for and on behalf of the members of the LLP.
+This statement relates to the period to 30 April 2023.

 Trowers & Hamlins LLP is an international law firm headquartered in the UK, with offices in Manchester, Birmingham, London, Exeter, Abu Dhabi, Dubai, Bahrain, Oman and Malaysia.

 We work to the highest professional standards and comply with all laws, regulations and rules relevant to our business and we expect the same from our suppliers and business partners.
 The LLP's supply chain includes the following industries:

 - IT and telecommunications

 - Facilities and office services (including cleaning, catering, security, facilities management and transport)

 - Finance and banking services

 We have intrinsic core values around equality, diversity and inclusion and responsible business.
 The firm has a variety of policies to foster a positive and fair working culture including our Responsible Business Agenda and policies on: equality, diversity and inclusion; equal opportunities; and wellbeing and stress management.

 We have a Whistleblowing Policy, a Bullying and Harassment Policy, alongside our culture of a non-discriminatory and open working environment which enables employees to report if they have concerns about any wrongdoing or breaches of the law or regulations.
 All concerns can be raised in confidence and without fear of disciplinary action.